LasseMoench/treasurebox/readme.md

 ![Treasure Box](treasure_box_outside.jpg "Treasure Box")

-And here are some (badly drawn) schematics on how I connected it all together:
+And here are some (badly drawn and unfortunately incomplete) schematics on how I connected it all together:

 ![Schematics](treasureschematic.jpg "Treasure Box Schematics")

+If I ever find the time and motivation I will hopefully document this more in-depth.
+Here is a [Blog post I wrote about it.](treasurebox.md "Blog Post")